• Skip to primary navigation

 • Can be used for sculpture

 In the context of this article, MIG welding is the easiest for a beginner to master.
 Unlike other types of welding (which will be discussed), you just have to control the gun.
+My son started welding with a MIG machine and was surprised to learn how much more difficult the other types of welding could be.

 TIG Welding